Spontaneous suppression of inverse energy cascade in instability-driven 2D turbulence: Overview of the results

 \section{Overview of the results}

-Figure \ref{fig:vis} shows typical solutions at different $\gamma$ obtained by integrating from small-amplitude random initial conditions.
+Figure \ref{fig:vis} shows snapshots of typical solutions at different $\gamma$ obtained by integrating from small-amplitude random initial conditions.
 At $\gamma=0$ (random forcing) a large-scale condensate forms.
 At $\gamma=0.35$ a large-scale circulation persists, as indicated by the streamfunction, but \NEW{small tripolar vortices with positive and negative cores} appear, concentrating within the large-scale vortices of the corresponding sign.
-At $\gamma=0.9$ a state of broken symmetry arises, with a large number of same sign vortices.
-We call this state \textit{(shielded) vortex gas}. \NEW{In our runs with regular viscosity, we observed the same phenomenology as in figure \ref{fig:vis}.}
+We stress that the large-scale vortices evolve in time, constantly changing their position and shape.
+At $\gamma=1$ a state of broken symmetry is present, with a large number of same sign vortices.
+We call this state a \textit{(shielded) vortex gas}. \NEW{In our runs with regular viscosity, we observed the same phenomenology as in figure \ref{fig:vis}.} In figure \ref{fig:ts_ens_ene}, we show the time evolution of energy and enstrophy for each of the three observed regimes.
+When a condensate is present, energy and enstrophy saturate quickly, but continue to grow in the case of the vortex gas.
+This case is discussed in much greater detail in section \ref{sec:symm_breaking}.

 The spectra associated with states at different $\gamma$ are shown in figure \ref{fig:energy_spectra}(a).
 At $\gamma=0$ and $\gamma=0.1$, there is a \NEW{$-5/3$} power-law range at scales larger than the forcing, and a build-up of energy at $k=1$, i.e. a condensate.
 As $\gamma$ increases through $0.2$, the energy in the large scales decreases and that in the near-forcing scales increases, \NEW{marking} the appearance of shielded vortices.
 The condensate is weaker but persists at $\gamma=0.5$, while the near-forcing-scale energy grows.
-Finally, at $\gamma=0.9$ the spectrum no longer peaks at the largest scales, but rather at scales comparable to twice the forcing scale $\ell_1\equiv 2\pi/k_1$. \NEW{The spectral bumps seen at high k are likely related to harmonics of the main peak.} Panel (b) shows the spectrum in the vortex gas state \NEW{($\gamma=0.9$)} at different values of the friction coefficient $\beta$, rescaled by $\beta$.
+Finally, at $\gamma=1$ the spectrum no longer peaks at the largest scales, but rather at scales comparable to twice the forcing scale $\ell_1\equiv 2\pi/k_1$. \NEW{The spectral bumps seen at high k are likely related to harmonics of the main peak.} Panel (b) shows the spectrum in the vortex gas state \NEW{($\gamma=0.9$)} at different values of the damping coefficient $\beta$, rescaled by $\beta$.
 At the forcing scales and below, the rescaled curves collapse.
 At smaller $k$, as $\beta$ decreases, the peak near $2\ell_1$ becomes more pronounced, and the portion of energy in large scales falls, due to larger vortex amplitudes at smaller $\beta$.